RAF Chilbolton: Royal Air Force use

 America came into the war after the bombing of Pearl Harbor by the Japanese in late 1941, and the Allies began preparations for the invasion of Europe.
 RAF Chilbolton was then allocated to the Americans and transferred to the United States Army Air Forces (USAAF), playing host to Army Co-operation Command units.

 USAAF use

 Chilbolton was known as USAAF Station AAF-404 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
-Its RAF and USAAF Station Code was "CB".
+Its USAAF Station Code was "CB".

 368th Fighter Group

-On 1 March 1944 the 12th and 15th Tactical Reconnaissance Squadrons from the 67th Reconnaissance Wing, flying Spitfires and Mustangs, moved in from RAF Aldermaston to make way for a C-47 group, only to be ejected two weeks later when a new fighter group arrived.
+On 1 March 1944 the 12th and 15th Tactical Reconnaissance Squadrons from the 67th Reconnaissance Wing, flying Spitfires and North American P-51 Mustangs, moved in from RAF Aldermaston to make way for a Douglas C-47 Skytrain group, only to be ejected two weeks later when a new fighter group arrived.
 The 368th had the following fighter squadrons and fuselage codes: